remance/Masendor/data/war/readme.md

 - ImageID, the id of weapon image that will be used for sub-unit icon

 - List of Ruleset id that armour is available

+mount_preset: list of all sub-units' mounts.
+The data structure of mount is as follows;

+- Speed replacement to the sub-unit original speed

+- Health bonus to the sub-unit

+- Charge bonus to the sub-unit's charge power

+- Purchase Cost

+- Properties list that will be applied to the sub-unit with this mount

+- List of "Ruleset" id that mount is available

+mount_grade: list of mount grade with modifier to mount stat similar to unit_grade

+mount_armour: list of mount armour with modifier to mount stat similar to unit_armour.
+The data structure is slightly different than unit armour, mount armour provide additional health instead of armour stat.